Build Linux binary from source and become a Sentry Node Operator

 go mod tidy

-.
-To confirm that the installation is succeeded, you can run (please make sure that $GOPATH/bin
+make installAfter running the above commands, your oraid binary can be found in $GOPATH/bin.
+To confirm that the installation is succeeded, you can run (please make sure that $GOPATH/bin is in your $PATH):

 Copy